AleksBL/siesta_python/README.md

 HS = sisl.get_sile(Sheet.dir + '/' + Sheet.sl + '.TSHS')
 ```
 Which can be used as any other tight-binding model, but has been calculated with the Siesta-method!
+Use at your own resposibility and so on....
+BUT:
 ## Write to me if you want something implemented: abalo@dtu.dk